TYPE2DIABETES

 -

-Can free healthy meals and group support lower heart risks?
+Can free healthy meals and group support lower heart risks in black communities?

-Disease control CompletedThis study tested whether providing medically tailored meals (MTMs) alone or combined with weekly group support sessions helps Black adults with high blood pressure, type 2 diabetes, or obesity.
-75 participants received either meals only, meals plus group support, or delayed meal…
+Disease control CompletedThis study tested whether providing medically tailored meals, with or without weekly group support sessions, helps Black adults with high blood pressure, type 2 diabetes, obesity, or metabolic syndrome improve their health.
+75 participants received either meals alone, meals plus …

 Matched conditions: TYPE2DIABETES